top of page

 If you are a writer for kids stories, this one wouldn’t apply in the same way and may be more for finding inspiration.

-Oh, also, watching a Disney movie is also a fun alternative to reading a kids story... don't worry, it's for a good cause!!
+But did you know that watching a Disney movie is also a fun alternative to reading a kids story… and can be helpful in your own writing process, no matter what genre you write in?
+Don’t worry, it’s for a good cause!!

 If you’re a writer in adult fiction, or even non-fiction then my theory is that it’s easy to get stuck in all of the info you’re holding in your brain and sometimes the roadblocks in front of us feel a lot bigger than they are in reality.